 - The objective of an Engagement Review is to evaluate whether engagements submitted for review are performed and reported on in conformity with applicable professional standards in all material respects.

-- An Engagement Review consists of reading the financial statements or information submitted by the reviewed firm and the accountant’s report thereon, together with certain background information and representations and, the applicable documentation required by professional standards.
+- An Engagement Review consists of reading the financial statements and other information submitted by the reviewed firm and the accountant’s report thereon, together with certain background information and representations and, the applicable documentation required by professional standards.

 - Engagement Reviews are normally performed at a location other than the reviewed firm’s office.